France & Italy with Scott & Joe

 Transportation will be arranged to accommodate varying flight times, with transfers scheduled accordingly to ensure a smooth and timely journey to the airport.

-It’s a simple close to a full week, but one that tends to linger a bit.
-By now, the places feel familiar, the group feels close, and the experience has a way of staying with you long after you leave.
+It’s a simple close, but not a forgettable one.
+By now, the places are familiar, the group feels close, and the experience has a way of staying with you long after you leave.

 Included meals: breakfast.